mth/yeti/doc/intro.rst

     > {timeout, what} = ev
     timeout is number = 5
-    what is string = test
+    what is string = "test"

 Destructuring bind can be used also with function arguments::